khaledkadri/AudioTagEditor/README.md

 ```

 ## License
 This project is licensed under the GPL-3.0 license.
-For more details, please see the LICENSE file.
+For more details, please read the LICENSE file.